THIS IS THE MESSIAH?

-It has been our experience that when a person is calmly shown the factual mistakes and absurdities that are in the New Testament, and sees where it misinterpreted and mistranslated the Hebrew Bible, it awakens the realization that he or she was misled, by people whom they thought were friends.
+It is truly surprising how many people there are who confess a belief in Jesus as the Messiah without having obtained an adequate understanding of what the New Testament REALLY says.
+It is very sad when a Jew falls within this category, for then they have exchanged G-d and His Torah for another (R"L).
+It has been our experience that when a person is calmly shown the factual mistakes and absurdities that are in the New Testament and sees where it misinterpreted, and mistranslated the Hebrew Bible, it awakens the realization that he, or she was misled by people whom they thought were friends.

 We only ask of you to seriously consider what we have written here with an open mind and heart.